inZka/JetsonAIExperiments/README.md

 This repository is mainly for documenting my personal experiments on Jetson platform.

-Current setup is Jetson Nano Developement Kit version B01 with Intel Dual Band Wireless-AC 3168 card and two IMX219 sensor cameras in in neat metal case from Waveshare.
+Current setup is Jetson Nano Developement Kit (4GB) version B01 with Intel Dual Band Wireless-AC 3168 card and two IMX219 sensor cameras in neat metal case from Waveshare.

 None of existing start points suited my purposed as I want to run experiments in headless environment ie. from Jupyter notebooks.
 JetPack version when writing these is 4.4.1.